Is There a Way Around Mandatory Arbitration in Nursing Home Cases?

 A new argument for avoiding arbitration

 Now, Barrow’s case is taking a different track, one that has had some success in other courts.
-His attorneys argue that he did not have the legal authority to sign away his mother’s right to bring a lawsuit in court.
+His lawyers argue that he did not have the legal authority to sign away his mother’s right to bring a lawsuit in court.
 Barrow was his mother’s health care proxy, authorized only to make decisions about her medical care.
-Absent a power of attorney, Barrows argues that he did not have the legal authority to commit to binding arbitration on his mother’s behalf.
+Absent a power of lawyer, Barrows argues that he did not have the legal authority to commit to binding arbitration on his mother’s behalf.

 Federal regulations target nursing home arbitration agreements